Post-traumatic stress disorder (PTSD). Symptoms and recovery

 Life-threatening events such as natural disasters, acts of war, car accidents, or serious injuries (such as burns) leave deep scars on a person's psyche.
 The mental health problem that develops after these events is called post-traumatic stress disorder (PTSD).

-It is normal to feel fear at the moment of danger. it triggers the body's natural "fight or flight" response, protecting us from harm.
+?Feeling fear at the moment of danger is normal. it triggers the body's natural "fight or flight" response, protecting us from harm.
 But in people with PTSD, this stress reaction doesn't go away even months or years after the danger ends.
 The brain continues to warn of danger.

 Main symptoms of PTSD